dgnorth/drift/README.md

 ## Releasing drift
 Drift is a Pypi package which is released here: https://pypi.org/project/python-drift/

 To create a new release simply add a git tag with a semantic version.
-The Travis-CI process will create a new build and upload it to Pypi.
+The GitHub Actions process will create a new build and upload it to Pypi.

 The following command will tag the latest commit on the current branch and create a new pypi package.